tilburgsciencehub/website/content/topics/Analyze/tests/test-assumptions/serial-correlation.md

 <img src = "../images/autocorrelation-plot.png" width="400">
 </p>

-The x-axis represents the lag, i.e. the time interval between each observation and its correlated observations.
-Lag 1 represents the first-order correlation with the previous observation, and so on.
-The y-axis shows the autocorrelation coeffcients, which measure the strength and direction fo the linear relationship between observations at different lags.
-It ranges from -1 to 1, where 0 indicates no correlation.
-The blue dashed lines are the lower and upper bound of the 95% confidence interval around the zero line.
-Interpreting our plot, significant positive autocorrelation is found at lag-1, 2 and 3 as these spikes reach above the confidence interval, As the spikes become smaller as lag increases, it suggests observations become less correlated as they become further apart in time.
+The x-axis depicts the lag, indicating the time interval between each observation and its correlated observations.
+For instance, Lag 1 represents the first-order correlation with the previous observation, and so forth.
+Meanwhile, the y-axis shows the autocorrelation coefficients, reflecting the linear observations at different lags.

+Ranging from -1 to 1, where 0 indicates no correlation, the coefficients show both the direction and strength of the autocorrelation.
+The blue dashed lines denote the lower and upper bound of the 95% confidence interval around the zero line.

+In our plot, significant positive autocorrelation is found at lag-1, 2 and 3 as indicated by spikes exceeding the confidence interval.
+Furthermore, as the spikes become smaller as the lag increases, it suggests observations become less correlated as they are further apart in time.

 {{% tip %}}
-With the `lag.max` argument you can set the maximum lag at which to calculate the acf, e.g set to 3 as a max with `lag.max = 3`.
-Default when not included is a limited to one less than the number of observations in the series.
+You can specify the maximum lag for calculating the autocorrelation using the `lag.max` argument, e.g. setting it to 3 with `lag.max = 3`.
+By default, when not included, it is limited to one less than the number of observations in the series.
 {{% /tip %}}

+## Tests for serial correlation

+Serial correlation in the error term can be assessed using various tests.

+{{% warning %}}
+The three tests discussed here are only applicable to regressions using `plm`, as this function is part of the `lm` baseline.
+Regressions using the `fixest` package are not supported for these tests.

+An alternative approach for `fixest` analysis involves regressing OLS residuals on lagged residuals and then conducting a t-test on the coefficient of the lagged residual.
+A statistically significant coefficient suggests the presence of first-order serial correlation.
+{{% /warning %}}

+The null hypothesis, $H_0$, that will be tested is: Serial correlation does not exist.
+If $H_0$ can be rejected, serial correlation is present.
+The test statistic ranges from 0 to 4, with value close to 2 indicating no serial correlation, less than 2: positive serial correlation, more than 2: negative serial correlation.

-## Durbin Watson test
+### 1. Durbin Watson test

 (Chapter 12 Wooldridge)

 The first way to check for first order serial correlation in the error term is the Durbin Watson test.
 Note that this test is specifically for
 - first order correlation only (from one period to the other)

+Order 1 (AR(1)) means each error term is linearly related to the error term in the previous period.
+And higher orders, ....

 - assuming strictly exogenous regressors.

-The null hypothesis, $H_0$, that will be tested is: Serial correlation does not exist.
-If $H_0$ can be rejected, serial correlation is present.
-The test statistic ranges from 0 to 4, with value close to 2 indicating no serial correlation, less than 2: positive serial correlation, more than 2: negative serial correlation.

 {{% codeblock %}}